Georgia’s Helmet Law for Motorcycle Riders and Passengers

 Georgia law requires that motorcycle operators and passengers wear a helmet that has been approved by the U.S. Department of Transportation (USDOT).
 Riders are also required to wear eye protection gear that has been approved by USDOT.
 Acceptable eye protection includes safety goggles or wearing a helmet that has a visor.
 Violators can be subject to fines and jail time — though community service is more the norm.

-Other motorcycle laws that our Savannah motorcycle equipment lawyers explain to clients are:
+Other motorcycle laws that our Atlanta & Savannah motorcycle injury lawyers explain to clients are:

 - Helmets with speakers.
 If the headgear has a speaker it must be for the purpose of communicating with other riders and not for listening to music.
 At high speeds, the wind and traffic noise can make it hard to hear even though the rider is sitting right on the back of the driver.